Heaven's Gate (film): Workprint cut, premiere cut and an alternative cut

-Notwithstanding the 325-minute "workprint" cut shown to executives in June 1980, Cimino had rushed through post-production and editing in order to meet his contractual requirements to United Artists, and to qualify for the 1980 Academy Awards.
+Notwithstanding the 325-minute "workprint" cut shown to executives in June 1980, Cimino had rushed through post-production and editing to meet his contractual requirements to United Artists, and to qualify for the 1980 Academy Awards.
 The version screened at the November 1980 premiere ran three hours and 39 minutes.
 Bridges joked that Cimino had worked on the film so close to the premiere that the print screened was still wet from the lab.

 After the aborted one-week premiere run in New York, Cimino and United Artists pulled the film; Cimino wrote an open letter to the studio that was printed in several trade papers blaming unrealistic deadline pressures for the film's failure.
 United Artists reportedly also hired its own editor to try to edit Cimino's footage into a releasable film with no real success.

 Ultimately, Cimino's second edited version, a 149-minute version, premiered in April 1981 and was the only cut of the film screened in wide release.
-The original negative for the longer version no longer exists because it was directly edited for the 149-minute version (YCM separation masters of the longer version were used as the source for the Criterion Collection release).
+The original negative for the longer version no longer exists because it was directly edited for the 149-minute version (YCM separation masters of the longer version were used as the source for The Criterion Collection release).
 This cut of the film is not just shorter but differs radically in the placement of scenes and selection of takes.
-This version, after leaving theaters, was not released on home video of any kind in the United States but was later released on DVD in France ("la Porte du Paradis").
+This version, after leaving theaters, was not released on home video of any kind in the United States but was later released on DVD in France (La Porte du Paradis).
 This version has also aired on the MGM HD cable channel and was available free-with-ads on US streaming provider Tubi from March to November 2017.